llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 A `DICompileUnit` represents the identity of source program compile unit.
 See [DICompileUnit][17].

-All `DIGlobalVariable` global variables of the compile unit must be referenced by the `globals` field of the `DICompileUnit`.
+All `DIGlobalVariable` global variables of the compile unit are required to be referenced by the `globals` field of the `DICompileUnit`.

 _[Note: This is different to the current debug information in which the `globals` field of `DICompileUnit` references `DIGlobalVariableExpression`.